I did not remember getting to

 I swallow hard.
 I don’t need

-commander goes to war and let’s his soldiers fight alone?
-I’m alive, that’s
+commander goes to war and allows his soldiers to fight alone?
+I’m alive; that’s what matters.

 “Jeez, you people suck,” I snort before getting up to go.